University Merit Scholarships

 National Police and Fire Scholarship

-To honor our nation’s safety public safety officers, University of Chicago announces our new Police and Fire Scholarship program.
+To honor our nation’s public safety officers, University of Chicago announces our new Police and Fire Scholarship program.
 For the children of professional, active-duty or killed on duty municipal, county, and state police and firefighters, we offer up to full-tuition, four-year scholarships.
-To be considered for this scholarship, candidates must be high school seniors who qualify for admission to the University of Chicago and be children (including legally adopted children) of currently active, sworn, professional municipal, county, or state police officers or firefighters in the United States.
+To be considered for this scholarship, candidates must be high school seniors who qualify for admission to the University of Chicago and be children (including legally adopted children) of currently active, sworn, professional municipal, county, or state police officers or firefighters.
 Qualified parent roles include professional police officers with municipal, county, or state police forces, officers in sheriffs' offices, professional firefighters with municipal or county fire departments.
 Students whose parents have lost their life in the line of duty are also eligible.

 If you have any questions, feel free to contact your regional admissions counselor.